Requirements for First-time Freshmen:

 - Recommendation form - A printable PDF checklist serves as an alternative to a letter of recommendation.

-Personal Essay required for certain health professions (Athletic Training, Health Management Systems, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
+Personal Essay required for certain health professions (Athletic Training, Nursing, Occupational Therapy, Physical Therapy, Physician Assistant Studies, and Speech-Language Pathology) applicants.
 Essay optional for applicants to other programs.

 - Please discuss the following: Tell us something about yourself, why you chose your desired major, and why you would like to attend Duquesne University.
 You may also include any shadowing or volunteer opportunities that you have experienced.